Imagine sitting on the beach next summer in the warm sun, feeling healthy and fit. How did you get there?

 - Bring your yoga ball to work and use this instead of a chair for 15 minutes.

 - Music can change your mindset, add a favorite playlist and do some pushups for one song.

 - Visit Tussey Mountain and ski or hang out by the fire.
 They have great daily specials and maybe you will enjoy a hike around the lodge or up Spruce Gap.

 - There are many yoga studios in town.
 With so many types of yoga and other classes to choose from, you can have a ball trying them out until you find the one that lights you up the most.

 - Check out the indoor farmers’ markets and eat seasonably.
 For higher nutrient density in fall and winter: eat more garlic, onions, parsnips, sweet potatoes, and kale.
 (Roast them all with olive oil, yum)

 - Try country skiing.
 Borrow a friend’s skis and try Circleville Park.
 They usually have a groomed trail.

 - The Bicycle Shop has rental bikes in warmer weather to cruise around.
 You may want to invest in a bike, and have it for years to come.
 You can hit some nice trails in Toftrees or Coyler Lake even in the cold.

-- Find a health coach to encourage and support you on a weekly basis.
+- Find a life coach to encourage and support you.
 They know how to keep you focused through the challenges so that when summer hits, you are your best self.